 At that point, Dr. EFI could choose to be a doctor and work because she wants to, and not because she has to.

-All the while, Dr. Jones would not be able to retire at age 65 (fifteen years later).
-And that’s even if she really turned it around after 10 years of making mistakes.
+All the while, Dr. Jones would not be able to retire even at age 65 (fifteen years later).
+And that remains true even if she really turned it around after 10 years of making mistakes.
 Yikes.

-Compounding interest is wonderful, but it takes time!
-That’s why your decisions early on are so important.
+Compound interest is wonderful, but it takes time!
+That’s why your savings rate early on are so important.

 The Big Picture